Manual Therapy and Exercise

 Open Chain Exercises for Meniscus Injuries:

-• Seated leg extensions: With a resistance band or machine, extend the injured leg from a bent to a straight position.
+Seated leg extensions: Extend the injured leg from a bent to a straight position with a resistance band or machine.

 Closed Chain Exercises for Meniscus Injuries:

 Strengthening exercises for the hamstring muscles can begin when the patient can flex the injured knee to at least 80-90°.
-This will ensure that the knee is capable of handling the additional stress from the exercises.
+This will ensure that the knee can handle the additional stress from the exercises.

 Best Meniscus Exercises